Welcome to David Telbat’s “How to Move from Good Idea to 1st Chapter of your Book” from his writer’s tablet.

 (This article was first published on our site May 2011.)

-Follow this link to read other Writer’s Tablet articles by David Telbat.
+Follow this link to read other Writer’s Tablet articles by D.I.
+Telbat.

-COMING UP: Join us on MONDAY for another short story from D.I.
-Telbat’s archives called “Bonnie and I.” And next WEDNESDAY come back to learn more behind the scenes of my End Times Novel, God’s Colonel, in “God’s Colonel, Apocalypse in Christian Fiction.”
+COMING UP: Join us next time for another short story by D.I.
+Telbat, “Bonnie and I.” And in the following post, come back to learn more behind the scenes of End Times Novel, God’s Colonel, in “God’s Colonel, Apocalypse in Christian Fiction.”